Kate Williams Alcott

 Robert K. Ehrmann

-Bob is the Managing Director - Center for Nanotechnology Education and Utilization (CNEU), which is the home to the NSF ATE National Nanotechnology Applications and Career Knowledge (NACK) Support Center, which has a national mission to facilitate the development of and create infrastructure for nanotechnology workforce education across the nation.
-Bob earned a BS in Ceramic Engineering from Rutgers University and an MBA from West Virginia University and then worked in industry for 23 years prior to joining PSU-CNEU in 2004.
+years of service, Bob retired in early 2022 from the position of Managing Director for the Center for Nanotechnology Education and Utilization (CNEU) at Penn State University (PSU).
+Among other initiatives, CNEU is the home to the NSF ATE National Nanotechnology Applications and Career Knowledge (NACK) Support Center, which has a national mission to facilitate the development of and create infrastructure for nanotechnology workforce education across the nation.
+Bob earned a BS in Ceramic Engineering from Rutgers University and an MBA from West Virginia University and worked in industry for 23 years prior to joining PSU-CNEU in 2004.

 Tanya is the Educational Content Creation Manager for the Network for Computational Nanotechnology (NCN), which created and operates the open access nanoHUB.org cyber-platform.
 Her technical background is in Materials Science and Engineering (Ph.D.
 UCLA 2002).
 Dr. Faltens taught materials engineering courses for 6 years at Cal Poly Pomona and introduced nanoHUB simulation tools to her students during that time.
 Before that, she taught K-12 STEM classes and camps at the Lawrence Hall of Science, UC Berkeley.
 Now at Purdue University, she works with faculty and students who create and use simulation tools for their teaching and learning and she manages the NCN Undergraduate Research Experience and Undergraduate Computational Education Experience summer programs.